What is the Australian Government Rebate on Private Health Insurance?

 The rebate is applied to private hospital cover, extras only cover, and combined hospital and extras cover.

-It does not apply to Overseas Visitors Cover, any Lifetime Health Cover loading or to non-health products such as Australian Unity’s Exclusive Lifestyle Packages.
+It does not apply to Overseas Visitors Cover or to Lifetime Health Cover loading.

 What if your financial situation changes?

 You can contact your health fund at any time during the year to change your income tier.

 If you receive the incorrect rebate, you can always contact your registered tax agent and discuss how any under or over payment can be corrected at the appropriate time.